Aller au contenu

 VariableRequiredDescription

-hostname*YesThe matrix server you wish to connect to.
+hostname*YesThe Matrix server you wish to connect to.

-userNoThe user to authenticate (and/or register) with the matrix server
+userNoThe user to authenticate (and/or register) with the Matrix server.

-passwordNoThe password to authenticate (and/or register) with the matrix server
+passwordNoThe password to authenticate (and/or register) with the Matrix server.

 VariableDescription